AhmedSalah339/person-reid-lib/README.md

 person-reid-lib/tasks/task_video/solver.py /

-The solver has important function that sets options for saving and reusing the model and for saving the search results
+The solver has important function that sets options for saving and reusing the model and for saving the search results and also initialises the net client and the model client which deals with the model.

 ```
 def init_options(self):